neilramaswamy/structured-streaming/docs/guides/io/sources.md

 # Sources

-In Structured Streaming, a source is the location from which a query reads a stream of data into a _streaming DataFrame_.
-A streaming DataFrame is essentially an unbounded table into which new records are incrementally appended.
+All Structured Streaming queries start with defining a source, some place from which to read a stream of data (such as Apache Kafka).
+When you _load_ a source (which we'll show shortly), you'll get back a _streaming DataFrame_, which is a [Spark DataFrame](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes) that can be incrementally processed.

 ## What are the built-in data sources?